SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver-103-and-lower/README.md

 ## Running as a standalone Composite Template

-To install Database Component Configurator 10.1 on the Command Central node with alias `local`, create a database named `webm` and a database user named `webm` with password `webm`, and create database components for Integration Server 10.1 and My webMethods Server 10.1 with user `sa` with password `MaNaGe123`:
+To install Database Component Configurator 10.1 on the Command Central node with alias `local`, create a database named `webm` and a database user named `webm` with password `webm`, and create database components for Integration Server 10.1 and My webMethods Server 10.1 with user `sa` and password `MaNaGe123`:

 ```bash
 sagcc exec templates composite apply sag-db-sqlserver-103-and-lower